soshishimada/DecafDatasetScript/README.md

 ## License Terms
-Permission is hereby granted, free of charge, to any person or company obtaining a copy of this software and associated documentation files (the "Software") from the copyright holders to use the Software for any non-commercial purpose.
-Publication, redistribution and (re)selling of the software, of modifications, extensions, and derivates of it, and of other software containing portions of the licensed Software, are not permitted.
+Permission is hereby granted, free of charge, to any person or company obtaining a copy of this dataset and associated documentation files (the "Dataset") from the copyright holders to use the Dataset for any non-commercial purpose.
+Redistribution and (re)selling of the Dataset, of modifications, extensions, and derivates of it, and of other dataset containing portions of the licensed Dataset, are not permitted.
 The Copyright holder is permitted to publically disclose and advertise the use of the software by any licensee.

-Packaging or distributing parts or whole of the provided software (including code, models and data) as is or as part of other software is prohibited.
-Commercial use of parts or whole of the provided software (including code, models and data) is strictly prohibited.
-Using the provided software for promotion of a commercial entity or product, or in any other manner which directly or indirectly results in commercial gains is strictly prohibited.
+Packaging or distributing parts or whole of the provided software (including code and data) as is or as part of other datasets is prohibited.
+Commercial use of parts or whole of the provided dataset (including code  and data) is strictly prohibited.

-THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
+THE DATASET IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE DATASET OR THE USE OR OTHER DEALINGS IN THE DATASET.

 ## Citation
-If the code is used, the licesnee is required to cite the following publication in any documentation or publication that results from the work:
+If the dataset is used, the licensee is required to cite the following publication in any documentation or publication that results from the work:
 ```
 @article{